 “Thank you, ma’am.
 But please don’t share this with Rohan,” her face lit up.

 “I won’t but he should not be favored because of this.”

 Miss Holi obliged and waved goodbye.

 “Not fair Maa.
 She never let me sit in my favorite blue chair.
 It was the least she could do.
 Only if I knew about this back then.”
-I teased my Mother and received a gentle tap on my head.
-Not fair.
+I teased Maa and received a gentle tap on my head.
+Life is so not fair.